QuocVinhVKU/PrivacyPolicy/README.md

 This policy is effective as of 2024-11.

 Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us dangquocvinh02112001@gmail.com
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us dqvinh@zinhpixry.website